 I loved Garance Dore’s post about visualizing her/our dream career.
 Make that chic dream career.

 Recently I bought Elsie and Emma’s e-course, Dream Job.
-It’s for small business owners, but the advice about branding, social media, evolution, staying inspired, development, etc. is helpful for any career.
-(Also, their personal story is so inspiring.)
+It’s for small business owners, but the advice about branding, social media, evolution, development, etc. is helpful for any career.
+(And their personal story is so inspiring.)

 I joined Alanna Shaikh’s International Development Careers List this year and LOVE it.
 She describes it is as a “community of people who help each other”– and it really is.
 You can email your resume and ask for advice, she sends job vacancies to the list and other readers offer advice and even networking help.
 I’ll definitely renew my subscription.
 The discussions about international development issues are also thought-provoking.
 (To be honest, I can’t stand most international development blogs,even though it’s my field.
-I find them to be super dry and depressing.
+They can be so dry.
 Alanna’s blog Blood and Milk is the only one I enjoy reading!
-It’s about public health and I’m not even interested in public health, that’s how good it is.)(Okay, there is one other blog I like from the sector: Stuff Expat Aid Workers Like.
+It’s about public health and I’m not even interested in public health, that’s how good it is.)(Okay, there is one other development blog I like: Stuff Expat Aid Workers Like.
 Sarcasm alert.)

 This blog is a space where I’m free to express whatever I want.
 It’s part of my own visualization of my dream career…